DecisionsDev/odm-docker-kubernetes/eks/README.md

 Table 1.
 Status of pods

 -----
-### 6. Accessing services
+### 6. Access the ODM service

-In this section we will explain how put in place an  Application Load Balancer to expose ODM service.
+This section explains how to implement an  Application Load Balancer (ALB) to expose the ODM service.

-This following steps expose the Service to internet for others connectivity please refer to AWS documentation.
+The following steps expose the ODM service to Internet connectivity.
+Please refer to the AWS documentation.

-* Create an Application Load Balancer (ALB)
+* Create an Application Load Balancer
-* Put in place an ingress for ODM services
+* Implement an ingress for ODM services

-#### Create an Application Load Balancer (ALB)
+#### Create an Application Load Balancer
 More informations about ALB can be found here https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html

-This following steps allow you to create the ALB.
+The following steps allow you to create the ALB.
 You need to follow this [userguide](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html#w243aac23b7c17c10b3b1)
 * Create an IAM OIDC provider and associate it with your cluster.
 * Create an IAM policy called ALBIngressControllerIAMPolicy for the ALB Ingress Controller pod
 * Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace, a cluster role, and a cluster role binding for the ALB Ingress Controller.
 Refer to the documentation for the cmd to use.